open-power/hostboot/src/import/hwpf/fapi2/docs/topics/README.md

 Target is defined as a template of <TargetType, Value> where Value is defined per platform.
 Smaller platforms will want an integer type here, say uint64_t.
 Larger platforms may want to change this to a pointer to an underlying platform specific targeting object.
+This change can be made in plat_target.H

 The target traversing functions will need to be implemented per-platform.